pro465/ctfuck/README.md

-# ctfuck
+# CTFuck
-a turing complete esolang based on a tag system, with I/O support. this is kinda simliar to Boolfuck, in that it operates on bits and has I/O support. however, Tagfuck is based on a tag system.
+a turing complete esolang based on a tag system, with I/O support. this is kinda simliar to Boolfuck, in that it operates on bits and has I/O support. however, CTFuck is based on a tag system.

 # Commands